dotslines/django_drf_trial_template/README.md

-This is a pet Django-DRF project for trials, to try some tricks, libraries.
+This is a pet Django-DRF-Docker project for trials, to try some tricks, libraries.

 It's in proccess!)